 An oasis of calm and beauty in the middle of Dublin City Centre, the Iveagh Gardens are an ideal picnic spot, with beautiful greens and gardens and a small waterfall, there is nowhere nicer in Dublin on a summer’s day.

-The Dublin Mountains
+The Dublin Mountains and The Hellfire Club

 There are some great picnic spots in the Dublin mountains especially around Three Rocks with picnic tables available and unbeatable views of the city.

-This spot in the Dublin Mountains is another fun place for a walk with plenty of space for the kids to run around when you get to the top.
+The Hellfire Club in the Dublin Mountains is another fun place for a walk with plenty of space for the kids to run around when you get to the top.

-Related: Fun Picnic Places in Dublin
+You May Also Enjoy Fun Picnic Places in Dublin

 Howth Head and Bray Head